wighawag/jolly-roger/README.md

 pnpm run production:web:build
 ```

-Note that if you change any of the application.json setting or icon.svg you'll need to first regenerate the html via `pnpm run web:generate`

 ## full deployment

 You need to gather the following environment variables :

 - `THEGRAPH_TOKEN=<graph token used to deploy the subgraph on thegraph.com>`
 - `INFURA_TOKEN=<infura token to talk to a network>`
 - `IPFS_DEPLOY_PINATA__API_KEY=<pinata api key>`